The Ruin (Ukrainian history): Polish right bank 1663–1681

-Russian Left Bank 1661–1687
+Russian left bank 1661–1687

-1661-63: Somko and the Starshina: In 1660 the left-bank Cossacks deposed Yurii Khmelnitsky because of the Polish alliance and made Yakym Somko the Acting Hetman.
+1661-63: Somko and the Starshina: In 1660 the left-bank Cossacks deposed Yurii Khmelnytsky because of the Polish alliance and made Yakym Somko the Acting Hetman.
 Yurii held on to the right bank, effectively partitioning the country.
 Somko favored the upper class, provoking the opposition of the Zaporozhians under Briukhovetsky.
 He also lost the support of Moscow.
 At the Chorna rada of 1663, he was replaced by Briukhovetsky and executed.

 1663-68: Briukhovetsky and the Russians 1663–1668: Ivan Briukhovetsky was almost completely dependent on Russia.
 In 1665 he went to Moscow and signed the Moscow Articles of 1665.
 Russian tax collectors and soldiers were allowed in, a Russian was to be head of the church, a Russian representative would be present at hetman elections and the Hetman would go to Moscow for confirmation.
 Soldiers and tax collectors provoked resistance and the church resisted Moscow influence.
 The Truce of Andrusovo (1667) seemed a Russian betrayal of Cossack interests.
 A series of revolts broke out.
 Briukhovetsky back-pedaled.
 In the spring of 1668, as Doroshenko's forces crossed the Dnieper, Briukhovetsky was beaten to death by a mob.

 1668-72: Mnohohrishny and Left Bank Autonomy: On 9 June 1668 Doroshenko proclaimed himself hetman of a united Ukraine.
 In 1669 the Poles set up a rival hetman, Mykhailo Khanenko, and invaded the right bank.
 Turning to meet the invasion, Doroshenko placed Demian Mnohohrishny as acting hetman of the left bank.
 As Doroshenko weakened, under Russian pressure, he accepted Russian supremacy.
 A stable relationship developed as Moscow moderated its demands and Mnohohrisny protected local interests.
 He made some progress in restoring law and order but could not control the starshina.
-Some of these denounced him to the Czar, who had him arrested, tortured and exiled to Siberia.
+Some of these denounced him to the Tsar, who had him arrested, tortured and exiled to Siberia.

 1672-87: Samoylovych and Russia: When Ivan Samoylovych was elected hetman he agreed to limited powers.
 He could not judge the starshina or carry on foreign relations without the consent of the starshina council.
 He disbanded the hired troops under the hetman's direct control.
 In 1674 and 1676 he and his Russian ally besieged Doroshenko at Chyhyryn.
 On September 19, 1676, Doroshenko surrendered to Samylovych, who declared himself hetman of a united Ukraine.
 But within two years the Turks drove him back across the Dnieper.
 Poland and Russia signed the Eternal Peace Treaty of 1686, which again recognized Polish rule of the right bank and removed the Poles from Zaporozhia, a major disappointment for Samoylovych.
 In 1687, 100,000 Russians and 50,000 Cossacks launched an attack on the Crimea (Crimean campaigns), which failed.
 Samoylovych was blamed, removed, and exiled to Siberia.